 Common options:

-- Trucked water, which is useful short term but depends on distance and road quality.
+- Trucked water, which is useful short term backup source.

 - Rainwater harvesting, which works as a supplement if you design for storage and filtration.